-PHIL 202: Ethics and Policy in Healthcare IV
+PHIL 202 : Ethics and Policy in Healthcare IV

-This is the fourth in a series of five courses exploring values, ethics, and legal decision-making frameworks and policies used to support the well-being of people and groups within the context of the healthcare professions.
+This is the fourth in a series of five courses exploring values, ethics, and legal decisionmaking frameworks and policies used to support the well-being of people and groups within the context of the healthcare professions.
+Distribution Humanities Lecture Credits 1 Lecture Hours 11 Prerequisites PHIL 201 or instructor permission Corequisites

-PHIL 201 or instructor permission
+NUR 220 or instructor permission.

-PHIL 203: Ethics and Policy in Healthcare V
+PHIL 203 : Ethics and Policy in Healthcare V